Pectoralis Muscle Tear

 Injury: Pectoralis Muscle Tear

-The pectoralis major is a broad muscle that includes two major sections.
+Mechanism: The pectoralis major is a broad muscle that includes two major sections.
 The sternal portion runs from the sternum (breast bone) across to the upper arm, and the clavicular portion runs from the clavicle to the upper arm as well.
 An injury can occur with excessive stress to the muscle, either causing a tear within the muscle belly, muscle-tendon junction or bony attachment site.
+The most common cause of a tear is while performing a bench press.
 The clavicular portion tends to be torn more often at the insertion site into the upper arm (humerus) as that is the site under the most stress during this exercise.
-In everyday life, the most common cause of a tear is while performing a bench press.
-We typically hear of reports of this type of injury occurring during or training for the bench press portion of the NFL Combine.

-In general, if the tear is in the muscle belly and considered a partial tear, a non-operative approach would be taken.
+Treatment: In general, if the tear is in the muscle belly and considered a partial tear, a non-operative approach would be taken.
 If there is a complete tear of the muscle or an injury at the muscle-tendon junction or bony attachment site, surgery is usually recommended.
-However, one might take a different approach to the same injury in a 21-year-old athlete compared to a 40-year-old man.
-Non-operative treatment includes sling immobilization and gradual progression range of motion over the first 6 weeks.
-With either operative or non-operative treatment of a significant tear, the athlete is going to need about 3 to 4 months to return back to full resistance training and likely 6 months to return to full-contact sports.
+However, one might take a different approach to the same injury in a 21 year old athlete compared to a 40 year old man.
+Non-operative treatment includes sling immobilization and gradual progression of range of motion over the first 6 weeks.
+With either operative or non-operative treatment of a significant tear, the athlete is going to need about 3 to 4 months to return back to full resistance training and likely 6 months to return to full contact sports.